Sugar is the ultimate diet killer.

 - Non-starchy veggies

-3. No Sugary Drinks
+4. No Sugary Drinks

-If you want to eat less sugar, boycotting sugar-sweetened drinks should be one of the first things you should do.
+If you want to eat less sugar, boycotting sugar-sweetened drinks is one of the first things you should do.

-Sugary drinks are bad for you for a slew of reasons.
-They pack in lots of added sugar, which, and I hate to sound like a broken record, increases your risks of type 2 diabetes, metabolic syndrome, and weight gain when consumed in excess.
+They pack lots of added sugar, which (I hate to sound like a broken record, but here I go again) increases your risk for type 2 diabetes, metabolic syndrome, and weight gain when consumed in excess.

 A study published in the American Journal of Public Health found a strong link between soda consumption and an increased risk for diabetes, heart diseases, obesity, and other health ailments.

 Here are more studies:

 According to the National Institute of Health, soda is the third largest source of calorie intake in the typical American diet.

-Not only that, the Center For Science in the Public Interest has revealed that sweet beverages make up almost half of the added sugar in the average American’s diet.
+And the Center For Science in the Public Interest has revealed that sweet beverages make up almost half of the added sugar in the average American’s diet.

-A 12-ounce (355ml) of the stuff can pack in 30 to 50 grams of sugar, which is more than a day’s worth.
+A 12-ounce can (355ml) can packs in between 30 and 50 grams of sugar, which is more than a day’s worth.

-- One cup of ice-cream
+- One cup of ice cream

 - Four Tim Tams